zbmed-semtec/mlentory-etl-pipeline/Playground/README.md

 The NVIDIA container toolkit has to be installed in the Linux distribution.
 The links for installation can be found here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt

-If you don't have CUDA drivers install to use your GPU for ML development you can follow the instructions here: https://developer.nvidia.com/cuda-downloads
+If you don't have CUDA drivers installed to use your GPU for ML development you can follow the instructions here: https://developer.nvidia.com/cuda-downloads

 ### Run the project